Search this site

 Poor Maya had not studied philosophy; Panditji's reasoning would leave her speechless.
 But her yearning for the necklace would intensify whenever she saw her neighbours.
 There was no one else to whom she could divulge her heartache.
 If only Panditji worked a little harder he could easily buy her a necklace.
 But he was lazy; most of his time was spent on his meals and sleep.
 He was willing to listen to his wife's rants, but could not cut down on his sleep.

 One day when Panditji returned home from school, he saw a sparkling necklace adorning Maya's neck.
-The sparkle of the necklace caused his face to shine in surprise.
+The sparkle of the necklace caused her face to shine.
 He had never seen his wife look so beautiful.
 "Whose necklace is this?" he asked.

 "It belongs to our neighbour," Maya said.
 "Today, when I went to her house, she showed me the necklace.
 I liked it very much and borrowed it from her for a while to show you.
 Buy me a necklace just like this one."